 It is impossible to miss the bulk of the old CHN factory, but easy to overlook a series of tiny sculptures on the towpath wall right opposite.
-They are by Jonesy, a bronze caster who works from a studio in Tower Hamlets.
+They are by Jonesy, a bronze sculptor who works from a studio in Tower Hamlets.
 His miniature works may also be seen on the Regents Canal and in other parts of the East End too.
 The artist’s bronze works sometimes allude to environmental causes - fracking being a particular target - but often just seem rather haunting in their own right.
 In any event the sculptures are always intriguing and thought provoking although many, like 1, have have long disappeared.

-Passing under Skew bridge will bring you to the boundary of ‘Vicky’ park.
-This, eastern, part was once home to the local Lido, an outdoor pool which, sadly, was demolished over twenty years ago.
+Walking on a little further will take you under Skew Bridge, so called because that is exactly what it is - a bridge that carries Old Ford Road obliquely across the canal and is shown on James Pennethorne’s original map of the park (2).
+Initially there was a second cistern lock here, but it was a single, not a double.
+Passing under Skew Bridge will bring you to the boundary of ‘Vicky’ park.
+This, eastern, part was once home to the local Lido, an outdoor pool which, sadly, was demolished over thirty years ago.
 The Forum (or For ‘em and Agin ‘em as it was sometimes known), a kind of East End Speaker’s Corner, was also located in this area but has long fallen into disuse.

 Tigers or not compulsion soon arrived.
 As the need for scrap metal grew requisitioning became necessary and in October 1941 many local newspapers informed their readers that unless railings were needed for safety reasons or had special artistic merit or of historic interest then they could be legally taken away.
 Passions ran high about the change and the Daily Mirror had a report about one irate owner marching into the office of a borough surveyor, slamming down a pistol and exclaiming ‘That is for the bloke who is going to take my railings’.
 I think we can safely say he lost his railings anyway.

 The canal side railings of Victoria Park were clearly needed for safety reasons even if they were not regarded as having artistic or historic interest and so survived.
-They were cut by neither oxy-acetylene torch nor hacksaw but over the post-war years many were gradually divided and, at some points, actually encased by trees and even though some of the trees have been cut down the struggle between nature and fabricated iron clearly goes on (3).
+They were cut by neither oxy-acetylene torch nor hacksaw but over the post-war years many were gradually divided and, at some points, actually encased by trees and even though some of the trees have been cut down the struggle between nature and fabricated iron clearly goes on.
 Where repairs or replacement of the old railings has taken place the original spear head or sharp-point tops have been replaced by modern flat tops, for which anyone who has tried to climb over them is no doubt grateful.

 Hertford Union Canal